OWASP/www-project-top-10-low-code-no-code-security-risks/tab_contributing.md

 - [Support us on Twitter](https://twitter.com/OWASPNoCode)
 - Contact the [project leaders](mailto:michaelb@zenity.io)

-Individuals and organizations that will contribute to the project will be listed on the acknowledgments page
+Individuals and organizations that provide a significant contribution to the project will be listed on the acknowledgments page.